BartolFer/projekt/ZZC/README.md

 Write all your code inside `.zzc` files and it will generate `.hpp` and `.cpp` files for you.
 It is similar to LZZ, but more modern and flexible.

-C++ files should end with `.zzc` and C files with `.zc` (Although, for now, C is probably supported).
+C++ files should end with `.zzc` and C files with `.zc` (Although, for now, C is only probably supported).

 To use it, run `python zzc.py your/project/root`.
 For each `.zzc` file, it will generate: `.hpp`, `.cpp`, `.zzh`, `.tmp.1.cpp`, `.tmp.2.cpp`, and `.zzc.o` files.

-At the moment, those files are generated in the same place as the `.zzc` file, but I plan to add separation in the future.
+This app will generate `your/project/root/.zzc.cache.json` file.
+I recommend adding it to your `.gitignore`.
+This file serves only to preserve information between calls.
+You can delete it (that may prolong the next compilation).
+You shouldn't modify it (unless you know what you're doing, but your modifications may be overridden).

 ### .zzc.config.json